 Most scholarships awards are based upon a student’s demonstrated academic, artistic, or athletic talent.
 Some scholarships are automatically awarded to students who have excellent high school grades and test scores, or demonstrated financial need.
 Others require a separate written application or an audition.

-- UT’s competitive scholarships offered by the Office of Financial Aid & Scholarships and by colleges and departments are awarded based upon completion of the scholarship portion of the Application for Admission & Scholarships, which must be submitted by November 1.
+- INCOMING FRESHMEN: UT’s competitive scholarships offered by the Office of Financial Aid & Scholarships and by colleges and departments are awarded based upon completion of the scholarship portion of the Application for Admission & Scholarships, which must be submitted by November 1.
+The online application.

 Graduate Assistantships are awarded on the basis of academic accomplishment, financial need, and needs of the program.
 Graduate students support the programs in numerous ways, including helping faculty members with course work, special projects, research, publications, etc. Those receiving these awards are expected to work for approximately ten hours a week.